 I am so pleased that we are able to offer this programme of concerts in 2021.
 We have a particular focus this season on young ensembles, born out of our desire to nurture the future of classical music: something which is more important now than ever before.
 We have a good helping of the core repertoire alongside several contemporary works, a premiere by Thomas Hewitt Jones and a rare performance of Robert Simpson’s sixth quartet, to celebrate his centenary year.
 Later in the season, we are proud to announce our new Composition Competition, which will appeal to young composers to write a new work for chamber ensemble and which will coincide with a special exhibition of scores from the Conway Hall Archive.

-I am sure you will agree that we have a truly exciting season of music in store, and I look forward to welcoming you to our concerts.
-Please do remember to follow us on Twitter and Facebook, subscribe to our mailing list.
+I am sure you will agree that we have a truly exciting season of music in store (in spite of the inevitable restrictions), and I look forward to welcoming you to our concerts.
+Please do remember to follow us on Twitter and Facebook, and subscribe to our mailing list.

 Director of Music